[{"type":"span","children":[{"text":"Join now"}]}]

-Losing a modest amount of weight doesn’t just help prevent type 2 diabetes—it can also help manage it.
-Here’s why, plus how to get started.
+Losing a modest amount of weight can make a big difference in your type 2 diabetes.
+Here’s why and how to get started.

 Two women laughing after a workout class.
 Two women laughing after a workout class.